Benefits of the Honors Program

 Honors Program House

-Students have exclusive access to the Honors Program house at 22 Adams Road, 24 hours a day/7 days a week.
+Students have exclusive access to the Honors Program house at 22 Adams Road.
 This is a wonderful place for students to gather to study, talk or just relax among friends.
-The house has WiFi access, a television, a printer, a small refrigerator, a microwave and a coffee maker.
+The house has WiFi access, a television, a printer, a small refrigerator, and a microwave.

 Extracurricular Activities/Special Events

 The Honors Program hosts/sponsors several events during the year for its students.
-Each Fall, there is an overnight retreat for Freshman Honors Program students to Thompson Island in Boston Harbor which includes a scenic ferry ride, clambake, and campfire on the beach.
-An overnight retreat for Sophomore Honors Program students is also held in the Fall.
-Other events include theatre trips to Boston, guest speakers, a movie night and more!
+Each Fall, there is a retreat for first-year Honors Program students.
+Other events have included theatre trips to Boston, apple picking, a movie night and more!

-Honors Students are encouraged to become involved in the Honors Program Student Association.
-There are also opportunities for Honors students to participate in a Study Aboard program and work as a teacher's assistant on campus.
-In addition, every Spring, the Program hosts a dinner for students, faculty and thesis advisors where academic achievements are recognized, Juniors receive their Honors Program pin, and Seniors are lauded by their thesis advisors and presented with their Honors Program sash for graduation.
+There are also opportunities for Honors students to participate in a Study Aboard program and work as a supplemental course instructor on campus.
+In addition, every Spring, the Program hosts a dinner for students, faculty and thesis advisors where academic achievements are recognized.
+Juniors and Seniors are lauded by their thesis advisors and presented with their Honors Program sash and pin for graduation.

 Honors students who complete the program will be recognized at graduation and on their undergraduate transcripts as Commonwealth Honors Scholars.
 Framingham State University is a member of the statewide Commonwealth Honors Program, the National Collegiate Honors Council, and the Northeast Regional Collegiate Honors Council.
 Graduate and professional schools recognize the academic accomplishment of students completing the Program.